philip306/countapi/README.md

 # CountAPI

-This project is a clone of the functionality available at countapi.xyz implemented with FastAPI and Redis
+This project is a clone of the functionality available at https://countapi.xyz/ implemented with FastAPI and Redis